nipreps/GOVERNANCE/org-docs/CHARTER.md

 The most common case for these source code transfers will be the upstreaming of features to NiPype.
 As for **8.4.ii**, the Maintainers of the source project are responsible for ensuring that the procedure is carried out correctly:

-* keeping track of contribution and crediting thereof;
+* keeping track of contributions and crediting thereof;
 * communicating with the Maintainers of the receiving Project and coordinating any necessary actions;
 * informing affected contributors, explicitly notifying of licensing terms changes, and aborting the upstreaming process if they do not agree with the transfer of their contributions;
 * whenever possible, guide and help contributors in the process of upstreaming the code themselves;